-No entrance or drive shall exceed the following pavement widths for two-way traffic (if one-way, the measurements shall be one-half of the below requirements):
+No entrance or drive located in the front yard of a property shall exceed the following pavement widths for two-way traffic (if one-way, the measurements shall be one-half of the below requirements):

 - 1. 24 feet if from a nonresidential use onto an arterial or collector street.
 The City Engineer may authorize a 34-foot entrance to accommodate heavy truck use. - 2.
 24 feet if from a nonresidential use onto a local street. - 3.
 24 feet if from a mixed-use multifamily residential use onto any type of street.